nikovett/charging-planner/CONTEXT.md

 ## What it does

 Fetches day-ahead electricity prices and schedules EV charging for the cheapest available hours, automatically, every day.
-Delivers the schedule to one or more chargers via the Charge Amps API or OCPP WebSocket.
+Delivers the schedule to one or more chargers via the Charge Amps internal API.
 Publishes a GitHub Pages dashboard showing the current plan.

 ---